32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC/David Giles)

-exterior of house with garden and black door
+Front of house with rock garden and gravel pathway

 front garden with gravel patio potted plant and white flower